Chapter 1 : Charming Minnie

 “I mean, that’s what it was, I just…don’t like…the sound of the word...that’s all,” Remus finished weakly.
 It wasn’t like him to stutter.
 It amused me.

 Minnie sighed.
 “Boys.
 I learned long ago that it is impossible to understand the four of you.
 I will never fully know every problem you have caused, every prank you have pulled, nor every time you pulled the wool over my eyes.
 I accepted that fact long ago.
-It is your seventh year, boys!
+But it is your seventh year, boys!
 And I had hoped you would have outgrown your old pranking ways.
-But clearly you haven’t.
-However,” she paused, and something like a smile crossed her face, “I’m not sure Hogwarts would be the same without your high-pitched yells, weekly firework shows, or all of these midnight meetings in my office.”
+Clearly that is not the case.
+However,” she paused, and something like a smile crossed her face, “I’m not sure Hogwarts would be the same without your high-pitched yells, weekly fireworks displays, or all of these midnight meetings in my office.”

 “How touching,” I whispered to Remus, who shushed me.